 SAMHSA's Tips for Talking With and Helping Children and Youth Cope After a Disaster or Traumatic Event: A Guide for Parents, Caregivers, and Teachers presents common reactions of children and teenagers to a disaster or other traumatic event, offer tips for how adults can support children and teens in coping, and lists resources for additional support.

-A SAMHSA DTAC podcast, Helping Children and Youth Cope in the Aftermath of Disasters: Tips for Parents and Other Caregivers, Teachers, Administrators, and School Staff, is designed to help important adults in the lives of children and youth to be aware of reactions to expect in children and youth after a disaster, as well as approaches to supporting children and youth in coping.
+A SAMHSA DTAC podcast, Helping Children and Youth Cope in the Aftermath of Disasters: Tips for Parents and Other Caregivers, Teachers, Administrators, and School Staff (49 minutes), is designed to help important adults in the lives of children and youth to be aware of reactions to expect in children and youth after a disaster, as well as approaches to supporting children and youth in coping.

 The National Child Traumatic Stress Network (NCTSN) has resources available for various audiences to help children recover after a disaster or other traumatic event.